Ted-Williams/fermentation-station-app/README.md

 The colours for the website were chosen using [Coolors](https://coolors.co/).
 They were chosen with the aim to represent the Fermentation Brand and the love that goes into it.
 The chosen colours are:

 ![](beer-app/src/assets/images/coolors.png)

+3. **Fonts**

+The website has the main font of Roboto Slab, which was chosen due to it **readability to all users**.
+Furthermore, it modern which will fit with the aim of the website.
+It was chosen using [Google Fonts](https://fonts.googleapis.com/css2?family=Roboto+Slab&display=swap) and has the default of Sans Serif.